Distance: 2.2 miles (3.5 km) round trip for the lower grove;

 Crowd Factor: jowl-to-jowl in the lower grove during the summer; medium in the upper grove; borderline light at Wawona Point and on the upper fringes of the Outer Loop Trail

-Nearest Snacks: There's a small gift shop at the trailhead.
+Nearest Snacks: There's a small gift shop at the trailhead, though it's being removed as part of the grove restoration project.
 There are restaurants four miles (6.5 km) away at the Tenaya Lodge in Fish Camp and seven miles (11 km) away at the Wawona Hotel.

 Getting There: The trailhead is two miles (3.2 km) from Yosemite's south entrance, and the road is well marked (if you're entering Yosemite through the south gate, turn right immediately after passing the entrance gate).
 If the parking lot is full, the road will be closed and guarded by park personnel armed with orange vests, but they'll direct you to a lot where you can park and take a free shuttle bus the last two miles to the grove.
 You can also catch the shuttle from the shop around the corner from the Wawona Hotel.